ros2hp/grmgr/README.md

 All communication with the **_grmgr_** service uses channels which have been encapsulated in the **_grmgr_** method calls, so the developer does not use any channels explicitly.

-## Using grmgr to manage a parallel task
+## Using grmgr to Manage a Parallel Component

 The code example below has introduced **_grmgr_** to the example from Section 1.
 Note the lack of counter and channel as both have been encapsulated into **_grmgr_**.